Sydney Cove (1796 ship): Today

-The wreck was relocated in 1977, lying partly covered by sand in about 3 to 6 metres of water.
+The wreck was relocated in 1977, lying partly covered by sand in about three to six metres of water.
 Excavations have been made to recover artifacts and some timbers.
-The Queen Victoria Museum and Art Gallery in Launceston has a display of items from the ship, including the world's oldest bottle of beer.
+The Queen Victoria Museum & Art Gallery in Launceston has a display of items from the ship, including the world's oldest bottle of beer.
 The survivors' camp was excavated in 2002.
 In 2016, new Saccharomyces and Brettanomyces strains of yeast genetically similar to those used in Trappist Ale were isolated from one of the 26 beer bottles recovered from the wreck 20 years earlier.
 In August 2018 James Squire released a limited number of bottles of "Preservation Ale", made from this yeast.

 In 1997, a re-enactment of the epic journey was completed by members of Scouts NSW and the community.
 The re-enactment, called The Long Long Walk, was arranged by Warren Goodall of Oak Flats, who used the diary of the survivors to help with planning the walk.
 Artefacts from the ship wreck were used as a baton and passed from one walking team to another throughout the trip.
 Descendants of the ship's captain, Guy Hamilton, were met by Mr Goodall at Wattamolla who presented them with the artefacts which in turn were handed to the Rookwood Cemetery Museum.